RosterElf Logo

 7.1.
 CASA, AS9100, and market shifts

-The Civil Aviation Safety Authority mandates licensing, while as9100 guidelines frame QA.
-Deloitte’s supplier analysis shows scheduling’s link to consistent deliveries.
-Negligent rosters can threaten compliance or reliability goals.
+The Civil Aviation Safety Authority mandates licensing, while AS9100 guidelines frame quality assurance.
+Deloitte’s supplier analysis shows scheduling is linked to consistent deliveries.
+Negligent rosters can threaten compliance and reliability.

 7.2.
 Fair work for steady peace